EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 ### `## H2`

-Use an H2 section head to indicate a sub-topic in the page's overall topic.
+Use an H2 section head to indicate a subtopic in the page's overall topic.

 In Docs, H2 headers generate an entry in the right-hand table of contents, allowing the reader to quickly scan the outline of the page and jump to a relevant section.

 ### `### H3`

-Use an H3 subsection head to break up sections into logically distinct thoughts or concepts.
+Use an H3 section head to break up sections into logically distinct thoughts or concepts.
 Also useful for definition lists (e.g., a glossary).

 ### `#### H4`

 If you find yourself needing to use this level heading, consider breaking the topic into multiple pages or otherwise reorganizing your information.

 ## Linking

 Markdown supports two different syntaxes for links.
 In Docs, we use inline links exclusively.
 The syntax is: